Migrate to Event Orchestration

 Information on the new REST APIs can be found in our Developer Documentation, and information on the Event Orchestration Terraform Provider can be found in Terraform’s documentation.

-Global Integration Key Migration (Early Access)
+Global Integration Key Migration

-Global Integration Key migration will allow users to retain their existing integration keys and have them evaluate against Event Orchestration rules instead of a Global Event Ruleset.
+Global Integration Key migration allows users to retain their existing integration keys and have them evaluate against Event Orchestration rules instead of a Global Event Ruleset.
 The backend architecture for Event Orchestration is identical to Global Event Rules, so no ingestion or processing behavior will change.
 Events will simply be evaluated against Event Orchestration rules instead of event rules.

 Push-Button Rule Migration